-The United Church of Canada Act, and

-The Manual, The United Church of Canada (2019 edition) section G. Congregational Life 2.3.2

-(Suggested format.
-By following this format, Trustees will meet the requirements of The Manual, The United Church of Canada (2019 edition) section G. Congregational Life 2.3.2.
-This format may be adapted to suit the local circumstances and, where the document is to be registered at a Land Registry Office, to satisfy the requirements of the Land Registrar.)
+The United Church of Canada Act, and The Manual, The United Church of Canada (2022 edition) section G. Congregational Life 2.3.2 (by following this format, Trustees will meet the requirements of The Manual, The United Church of Canada (2022 edition) section G. Congregational Life 2.3.2.)